 Did you know that 90% of people started their first DVD ripping or video transcoding by using Handbrake?
 While a fraction of them feel good about Handbrake, and many more are confused by the non-intuitive steps, complicated settings, unexpected errors, slow encoding speed, and poor output quality.
 For that, you might wonder what you've done wrong with Handbrake.
 So here we provide a step-by-step HandBrake tutorial to help you use HandBrake software on Windows 11/10/8/7, along with the best HandBrake alternatives to rip DVDs and transcode videos.

 Given that HandBrake is complained due to a wide variety of problems.
 Trying a HandBrake alternative could help you rip DVDs and transcode videos smoothly and flawlessly.
-WinXDVD offers specialized programs to digitize DVDs and convert 4K/HD videos equal or even better than HandBrake does, but with no errors!
+WinXDVD offers specialized programs to digitize DVDs and convert and compress 4K/HD videos equal or even better than HandBrake does, but with no errors!

-WinX DVD Ripper Platinum: Rip both homemade and encrypted DVDs to MP4, MKV, MPEG-2, iPhone, Plex, Xbox etc and backup DVDs flawlessly at 5X faster speed with GPU acceleration enabled without installing any libdvdcss or codec package.
+- WinX DVD Ripper Platinum: Rip both homemade and encrypted DVDs to MP4, MKV, MPEG-2, iPhone, Plex, Xbox etc and backup DVDs flawlessly at 47X real time faster speed with GPU acceleration enabled without installing any libdvdcss or other DVD decrypters.

 Check why it's a wise option to stay away from HandBrake >>

-- • How to Rip DVDs with HandBrake
+- • How to Use HandBrake to Rip DVDs

 - • Best Settings for DVD Ripping